 Being sacked from your job can come as a huge shock.
 Not only will you have financial concerns, but you may worry about the impact on your career and the damage to your professional reputation.
 Dismissal often feels unfair, but in some cases, it can be legally classed as such.
 In these cases, you might be entitled to compensation.

 If you feel you were dismissed unfairly, you’ll be anxious to know your rights.
 You may decide to contact Citizen’s Advice or see a no win no fee employment lawyer.
 These companies are often recommended to dismissal complainants because there’s no obligation to proceed after seeking advice, and you won’t have to pay your legal fees unless you win the case.
-A meeting with a lawyer will help you know your rights and plan your next steps in the face of dismissal.
+A meeting with the best employment lawyer NYC will help you know your rights and plan your next steps in the face of dismissal.

 What is unfair dismissal?